gitextensions/GitExtensionsDoc/source/settings.rst

     - `diff.colorMoved <https://git-scm.com/docs/git-config#Documentation/git-config.txt-diffcolorMoved>`_
       Set explicitly to `dimmed-zebra` (current default in Git is `zebra`), to better mark the border for changed lines.
-      The diff colors are overridden to show the default zebra colors but dimmed for moved lines.
+      The diff colors are overridden to dim moved lines but keep the colors.

     - `diffwsErrorHighlight <https://git-scm.com/docs/git-config#Documentation/git-config.txt-diffcolorMovedWS>`_ Set to `no`.

-  .. setting:: Use theme coloring
+  .. setting:: Reverse background color

-    Override the Git colors for added and removed text (`color.diff.new` and `color.diff.old`).
-(Git changes the font color by default, the Git Extensions theme colors applies background colors.)
+    Color the background for changes (invert colors).
+Git changes the foreground text by default, this option overrides the Git `color.diff.<slot>` config to color the background instead.

 .. settingspage:: Blame viewer